Mycenae / Μυκήναι

-Some basement storerooms survive to its south.
+Some basement storerooms survive to the south of the House of Columns.
 Those storerooms yielded some commercial stirrup jars and a Linear B tablet.
 Like most of this district, it dates to the late 13th Century BC and was destroyed by the great fire of 1200 BC.

 A critical part of defensive siege warfare is the maintenance of the water supply.
 Water is more critical then food, it's almost always the lack of water that ends a seige.
 But the Mycenaeans had an impressive water supply.

 Mycenae had a large underground water cistern, one of their more spectacular construction achievements.
 The cistern itself actually laid outside the fortress walls, but it and its access were safely underground.
-The cistern passage begins inside the northeastern corner of the citadel citadel with the entrance to a corbelled passageway.
+The cistern passage begins inside the northeastern corner of the citadel, where you find the entrance to a corbelled passageway.

 The tunnel passes down through and underneath the fortress walls, and continues on down toward the cistern.
 Eighteen meters down, after turning at two landings, you reach the large cistern in the form of a four-sided roofed shaft.